 For many people, budgeting can be tedious and stressful.
-It seems easier to avoid it – and short term it may be.
+It seems easier to avoid it – and in the short term, it may be.
 But you know that long-term you need to have a budget.
 Thankfully, it’s a lot easier to create a budget with the help of some great apps.
 No more tearing your hair out in front of an Excel spreadsheet – try one of these specialty apps instead.

 You Need a Budget (YNAB)

-Using one, or several of these apps makes budgeting easier and helps you grow your personal wealth.
+Using one or several of these apps makes budgeting easier and helps you grow your personal wealth.
 What’s not to love about that?